 In all of the countries surveyed, 85 percent of employers offered benefits to employees in addition to salary and bonuses.

-Healthcare was the top benefit, followed by life insurance, a car allowance, pension, housing allowance and a gym membership.
+Healthcare was the top benefit, followed by life insurance, car insurance with a cheap motor trade insurance, pension, housing allowance and a gym membership.
+A protein promo’s study revealed that the benefit of a gym membership is highly attractive among almost 80 percent of employees.

 In Singapore, 66 percent of employers are planning on awarding bonuses to all of their employees, and 25 percent plan to offer bonuses only to some employees.